united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/Legacy 1/datamodel/_index.md

 ---
-title: "Data Contracts / API"
+title: "Data Model (v1)"
-menuTitle: "Data Contracts / API"
+menuTitle: "Data Model (v1)"
-description: "This page describes the messages and actions in the Uified Namespace - from the message payloads up to database tables."
+description: "This page describes the data model of the UMH stack - from the message payloads up to database tables."
 weight: 1725
 ---